History on the Waterfront

 A free audio tour of Chestertown’s historic waterfront.

 Fridays 12-4 p.m. and Saturdays 11-4 p.m.

 About the Tour

-The History on the Waterfront multimedia program offers a walk back in time into an era when the streets of this port town bustled with revolutionaries and convicts, slave traders, British soldiers, and heroes of the Underground Railroad.
-Connecting Chestertown’s rich history to the stories of the colonial Chesapeake, and by extension, the larger stories of America, this free thirty-minute audio-guided tour recreates the sights and sounds of an 18th-century working waterfront.
+The History on the Waterfront audio tour offers a walk back in time into an era when the streets of this port town bustled with revolutionaries and convicts, slave traders, British soldiers, and heroes of the Underground Railroad.
+Connecting Chestertown’s rich history to the stories of the colonial Chesapeake, and by extension, the larger stories of America, this free thirty-minute audio tour recreates the sights and sounds of an 18th-century working waterfront.

 Click here for a printable version of the tour brochure.

 History on the Waterfront was orchestrated by the Starr Center’s Jill Ogline Titus, and narrated by the Center’s director, Adam Goodheart.
 Program manager Michael Buckley oversaw technical production.
 This project was made possible by a grant from the PNC Foundation Legacy Project with support from the Maryland Humanities Council.
 The Maryland Humanities Council is an affiliate of the National Endowment for the Humanities.
 Other major funding for the tour has been provided by the Helen Clay Frick Foundation and the Stories of the Chesapeake Heritage Area.
 Full press release.